 Downtown (Old Toronto), the Annex.

 The Annex was named because Toronto quite literally annexed this subdivision in 1887.
 It is a great neighbourhood to find examples of Romanesque architecture.
-A lot of homes built in the late 1800s are built in the “Annex style”, which is a combination of Richardson Romanesque and Queen Anne, a style of architecture popular in the Victorian era (which will be covered in a later blog).
+A lot of homes built in the late 1800s are built in the “Annex style”, which is a combination of Richardson Romanesque and Queen Anne Revival, a style of architecture popular in the Victorian era.

 There aren’t a lot of homes that are a perfect example of Romanesque, but a lot of homes have design aspects, for example decorative brick arches around arched or round windows is easy to find.
 Park Road in Rosedale or Lowther Avenue in the Annex have some good examples.